VarunMendre/E-COM-website/README.md

 ## 📸 Screenshots

-*Add screenshots here showing the vendor dashboard, customer home, cart, and payment page.*
+*Added some screenshots to project_img folder showing the vendor dashboard, customer home, cart, and payment page.*

 ---